President Iohannis: It's a sad day, we have record number of infections with novel coronavirus

 He called for the wearing of the protection mask, social distancing and hand washing.

-"Responsibility at this time is shared between the authorities and the citizens.
-It was a very difficult period and it would be a shame to throw away what we've accomplished so far," said the head of state.
+"Until a few weeks ago things went sufficiently well.
+We went through the state of emergency in which we took harsh measures, in which the authorities reacted rapidly, efficiently and we managed to hold the evolution under control.
+It's the second month of the state of alert and we see that matters, unfortunately, are not evolving as we all would have wanted, yet in this context I go back to what I've said before: responsibility at this time is shared between the authorities and the citizens.
+It was a very difficult period and it would be a shame to throw away what we've accomplished so far.
+The measures that have to be taken are very simple: mask, distance and hand washing," said the head of state.

+President Iohannis showed that "it is not the moment to despair, but not to let our guard down either."

 President Iohannis visited the Cantacuzino Institute together with Defence Minister Nicolae Ciuca.